zgoey/azure_ml_capstone/starter_file/README.md

 The problem that we wish to solve is the determination of the color shade of color patches.
 The features that we are going to use for this are the values of the red, green and blue channel of the color patch.
 The notebook automl.ipynb trains AutoML mdoels to carry out this task and the notebook hyperparameter_tuning.ipynb tries to achieve the same using hyperparameter tuning of a k-nearest-neighbor model.

 ### Access
 Both notebooks contain code to upload the data from its Web location (or, to be precise, from https://raw.githubusercontent.com/zgoey/azure_ml_capstone/master/color_shades.csv).
 Inside the notebooks a FileDataset is created in Azure from this web address.
 For the AutoML experiment the file is the downloaded locally and converted to a TabularDataset, which can be fed to AutoML.
-For the Hyperdrive experiment the FileDataset is passed to the training script as a mount.
+For the HyperDrive experiment the FileDataset is passed to the training script as a mount.

 ## Automated ML